-All these words can help a reader follow the author’s reasoning and transitions between ideas without getting lost in the details.
+All these words can help you follow the author’s reasoning and transitions between ideas without getting lost in the details.

 Making Inferences is drawing conclusions about the whole message an author is communicating, including thoughts he or she may not be state explicitly.
 In any text the author will clearly state some facts or opinions.
 There are other ideas he or she will only hint at or imply.

 (This is similar to speaking.
 Part of our message is expressed by tone of voice, facial expression, and gestures-- not just by our words.)
 A reader makes inferences or judgments based on the author’s words and the story’s background.

 The short video below gives several examples of inferences-- in daily life and based on evidence in a text.
 (Unfortunately, it's too big to show on most mobile phones.
 Sorry!)

 Here's an historical example from Federalist #1.
 It was written in 1787 to encourage the

 “Candor will oblige us to admit that even such [ambitious] men may be actuated by upright intentions; and it cannot be doubted that much of the opposition which has made its appearance, or may hereafter make its appearance, will spring from sources, blameless at least, if not respectable--the honest errors of minds led astray by preconceived jealousies and fears.”

 The writer says that even men who would profit if the Constitution is defeated (discussed in the paragraph before this sentence) may also have honest reasons for opposing it.
 He also says that much of the opposition (to the proposed Constitution) is based on honest misunderstandings and fears.

 However, he strongly implies that opposition to the Constitution is misguided (wrong).

 We can infer he believes that if people will listen to facts and reason instead of emotion, they will decide to support the Constitution.